darrensbell/DBCEbudget/AI_LAW_FIREBASE.md

 - Allowed globals: reset/normalise, CSS variables for design tokens, and minimal root layout scaffolding only.
 - Prefer **CSS Modules** or **colocated styles** per component.
 If a design system is used, import specific pieces, do not re-export kitchen-sink bundles.
 - All styling and folders must live in dedicated files and folders.
 No dumping ground files.
+- framework-generated globals are permitted if untouched by the AI

 ## 5. Folders and naming